-You wrapped up Q1 and are halfway through Q2.
-Soon you’ll have a full tally of how your sales teams did with top and bottom-line results in April.
+You wrapped up Q1 and are almost done with Q2.
+Soon you’ll have a full tally of how your sales teams did with top and bottom-line results in July.
 For many, the Summer comes in fast and furious as you recover from the mid-year push and assemble your teams to plan for the rest of the year.

 Here is what your sales leaders need to do NOW to make sure there is enough revenue working: